-We intend to use a portion of the net proceeds from this offering to advance and expand our clinical and nonclinical development programs and for working capital and for other general corporate purposes, which may include the hiring of additional personnel, capital expenditures and the costs of operating as a public company.
+We intend to use a portion of the net proceeds from this offering to fund a Phase 3 clinical trial of atacicept in LN, fund clinical development of MAU868 for treatment of BKV in kidney transplant patients and potential additional indications, and for other general corporate purposes, including working capital, operating expenses and capital expenditures.
 See the section titled "Use of proceeds."
 However, within the scope of our plan, and in light of the various risks to our business, including those discussed in this "Risk factors" section and elsewhere in this prospectus, our management will have broad discretion over the use of net proceeds from this offering, and could spend the net proceeds in ways our stockholders may not agree with or that do not yield a favorable return, if at all.
 If we do not invest or apply the net proceeds from this offering in ways that improve our operating results, we may fail to achieve expected financial results, which could cause our stock price to decline.